Jamesits/vps2routeros/README.md

 * is a physical device or a full-virtualized VM
 * runs Ubuntu 16.04 or higher (we recommend Ubuntu 16.04; other distros are not tested)

+Here is a [VPS provider compatibility list](wiki/Compatibility-List).
+Contribution is welcomed.

 ### Running the script

 1\. download this script to the target computer: